ContextLab/davos/README.md

 ## Other usage options

-Once you import the `davos` library, you can use `smuggle` as a stand in for anywhere you would have otherwise used `import`.
+Once you import the `davos` library, you can use `smuggle` as a stand in keyword-like object anywhere you would have otherwise used `import`.
 Any of the following will work:
 ```python
 smuggle pickle                             # built-in modules
 from matplotlib smuggle pyplot as plt      # "from" keyword, renaming sub-modules using "as"